Elojah/game_03/README.md

 # FLOW
 ---

-Note: `CreateTilesheet` is optional when using local files in `cmd/browser/dist/`.
+Note: `CreateTilesheet` is optional when using local files in `cmd/client/dist/`.

-Instead you can use `scripts/create_default_tilesheets.sh` once from current directory to "load" local `scripts/assets` into local browser.
+Instead you can use `scripts/create_default_tilesheets.sh` once from current directory to "load" local `scripts/assets` into local client.

 ### scratch setup